Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Professional Marketing Still Matters

-Even if a home is inherited or estate-owned, professional marketing still matters.
+Even when a home is inherited or estate-owned, professional marketing still matters.

-Buyers need to understand the property’s value, potential, location, layout, lot, and neighborhood.
+Buyers need to understand the property’s value, potential, location, layout, lot, architectural features, and neighborhood.

 • Professional photography